kantanana/movie-genre-prediction/README.md

 # Will-it-blow

 # Problem Statement
-We aimed to attempt predicting the popularity of a new movie before its production and release This could enable filmmakers and production companies to:
+We aimed to attempt predicting the genre of the movie for people to be able to know whether it suits their taste:
-1. Make informed decisions about their movie projects
+1. Make informed decisions about their movie-to-watch
-2. Allocate resources effectively
+2. increase satisfaction from watching movie
-3. Increase the chances of producing successful and popular movies
+3. make movies more worth watching

 # Solution
 - We have thereby come up with a machine learning model that predicts the popularity of a new movie based on various features, such as the budget, release year, genre, director, and cast